Fszta/Data-tools-lecture/docs/python_package_management.md

 ## Commands recap

 ### Virtual environment creation
+!!! warning

-> You must use virtual env to manage your python projects, basically it will allow you :
+    * You must use virtual env to manage your python projects, basically it will allow you :
-> * to prevent version conflicts
+    * to prevent version conflicts
-> * to create reproducible and easy to install project
+    * to create reproducible and easy to install project

 There are many way to create virtual env depending on your setup, one you can use : `python3 -m venv env_name`